Karl Popper, Objective Knowledge, 2014 Answer Key

 Karl Popper’s text, Objective Knowledge

-because it asserts that the whole world, with all that it contains, is a gigantic
+I have called physical determinism a nightmare.
+It is a nightmare because it asserts that the whole world, with all that it contains, is a gigantic automaton, and that we are nothing more than small cogs, or sub-automaton

 cogs, or sub-automats at best.

-the idea that, in the preparation of this conference, I used my brain to create a
+It destroys, in particular, the idea of creativity.
+It reduces to a state of the idea that, in the preparation of this conference, I used my brain to create and

-i used my brain to create something new.
+I used my brain to create something new.
 What

 predict the precise locations where the physical system composed of my body (including

-including my brain, of course, and my fingers) and my pen would draw black marks
+including my brain, of course, and my fingers) and my pen would draw black marks.

-Beethoven’s bodies carefully enough, he could write scores that were never actually written by
+Beethoven’s bodies carefully enough, he could write scores that were never actually written by Mozart or Beethoven, but which they would have written if certain circumstances of their lives had been different.

 Karl POPPER,